dan64/vs-deoldify/README.md

 ## Conclusions

 In Summary **HAVC** is able to provide often a final colorized image that is better than the image obtained from the individual models, and can be considered an improvement respect to the current Models.
-The suggested configuration for _video encoding_ is:
+It is suggested to use the settings described in the previous section, willing to use a custom configuration, the suggested setup for _video encoding_ is:

 * **D+D**: DeOldify (with model _Video_ & render_factor = 24) + DDColor (with model _Artistic_ and render_factor = 24)